tjkandala/baahuDocs/docs/performance.md

 ![startup performance](/img/startup.png)

-baahu is near best-in-class here.
-It has essentially the same TTI as vanillajs and svelte, and has the same script bootup time as all of the top performers.
+Baahu is near best-in-class here.
+It has essentially the same TTI as vanillajs and Svelte, and has the same script bootup time as all of the top performers.

-The category in which baahu is bested is kilobyte weight ("bundle size").
-Both vanillajs and svelte are slightly smaller than baahu for this application.
+The category in which Baahu is bested is kilobyte weight ("bundle size").
+Both vanillajs and Svelte are slightly smaller than baahu for this application.
 However, this measurement includes baahu's router, dynamic import component, and state management logic, none of which are used in this application.

-Also, keep in mind that a virtual DOM runtime is a fixed cost; a baahu component will grow at a slower rate than a [svelte component](https://github.com/sveltejs/svelte/issues/2546)
+Also, keep in mind that a virtual DOM runtime is a fixed cost; a Baahu component will grow at a slower rate than a [Svelte component](https://github.com/sveltejs/svelte/issues/2546)

 ### memory allocation

 ![memory allocation](/img/memory.png)

 Virtual DOM libraries are at a disadvantage here.
-See how choo, which directly traverses the DOM, fares much better in this metric.
-While the virtual DOM model will inevitably lead to more memory usage, baahu still does OK.
+See how Choo, which directly traverses the DOM, fares much better in this metric.
+While the virtual DOM model will inevitably lead to more memory usage, Baahu still does OK.

 Interestingly, virtual DOM libraries have lower memory overhead for components.
 In this benchmark, Svelte only uses [one component](https://github.com/krausest/js-framework-benchmark/blob/master/frameworks/keyed/svelte/src/Main.svelte).
 Read this [article](https://medium.com/better-programming/the-real-cost-of-ui-components-6d2da4aba205) for more information on the cost of the component abstraction.

 ## Higher-Level Internal Optimizations

-The main "optimization" in baahu is that only components that SHOULD re-render, re-render.
+The main "optimization" in Baahu is that only components that SHOULD re-render, re-render.
 At first, this sounds like this should be a property of every framework.
 However, this isn't possible without (potentially expensive) prop equality checks.
 In traditional virtual DOM frameworks, state updates are propagated by passing props down to children.
-Because of this .
-In baahu
+Because of this, shared state between distant leaves will result in many unnecessary rerenders of intermediate components.
+"Global state management" libraries help to overcome this, but only by working _around_ the framework, not with it.

 **This optimization is not useful in the benchmark reviewed above**, which has less complex state than TodoMVC.
 Regardless, it can really help [0] when sending messages between machines (i.e, global state).
 Here is a visual explanation of the internals: